Prosthetic Contact Lenses

 Many injuries, conditions and infections can lead to disfigurement of an eye and make an individual feel self-conscious about his or her appearance.
 Prosthetic lenses can be specially designed to match the appearance of the unaffected eye as closely as possible and make the disfigured eye less conspicuous.

-Disfiguring conditions frequently treated with prosthetic contact lenses include incomplete formation of the pupil (aniridia), lack of pigment or color in the eye (albinism), double vision (diplopia) and and damage to the cornea from trauma.
+Disfiguring conditions frequently treated with prosthetic contact lenses include incomplete formation of the pupil (aniridia), lack of pigment or color in the eye (albinism) and damage to the cornea from trauma.

 Special prosthetic colored contact lenses sometimes are used to improve vision in cases of childhood amblyopia.
 Two identical-appearing colored contacts are worn, but one lens has an opaque pupil painted on it to block (occlude) light from entering the eye.
 This lens is worn on the eye with normal sight, forcing greater use of the amblyopic eye to improve vision development in the affected eye.